ionic-team/ionic-site/README.md

 ionic-site
 ==========

-Repo for the ionicframework.com site
+Repo for the ionicframework.com site.
+More instructions here: https://github.com/driftyco/ionic#documentation.

 gulp watch uses LiveReload.
 You may have to up your max file limit with the following command: